xArm-Developer/xArm-Python-SDK/README.md

 ## Update Summary

-- > ### 1.1.0
+- > ### 1.2.0

-  - Modify the claw interface
-  - Modify error code and error message
+  - Fix the parameters of the control box GPIO analog signal
+  - Support for more Gcode commands
+  - Support trajectory recording
+  - Support for reduced mode settings
+  - Optimize some interfaces and bug fixes
-  - Support for blocky code conversion and operation of xArmStudio1.1.0
+  - Support for blocky code conversion and operation of xArmStudio1.2.0

 - >### [More](ReleaseNotes.md)